 Built-in Tools

-The gateway can execute certain tools on your behalf, streaming the results back to the client immediately.
-The primary built-in tool is the Code Interpreter.
+The gateway can execute certain built-in tools on your behalf and stream the results back through the Responses API.

 Code Interpreter